Shadow Priest DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 - Cast

-Shadow Word: Death is available and
+Shadow Word: Death if the target is below 20% health.

 - Cast

-- Use the following spells in order should you need to move and do not have
+- Use the following spells in order should you

-any other casts to use:
+need to move and do not have any other casts to use:

 Shadow Word: Pain.